peter-fm/snapbase/java/README.md

 # Snapbase Java API

-Java bindings for the Snaphase - a queryable time machine for your structured data from entire databases and SQL query results to Excel, CSV, parquet and JSON files.
+Java bindings for Snapbase - a queryable time machine for your structured data from entire databases and SQL query results to Excel, CSV, parquet and JSON files.
 Snapbase is a data version control system augmented by SQL.
 Supports both local and cloud snapshot storage.

+**⚠️ New in this version**: Added cross-snapshot query functionality with `workspaceQuery()` and `queryWithSnapshots()` methods for advanced data analysis across multiple sources with zero-copy Arrow performance.

 ## Features